If you get injured in any sort of Florida car accident, you’re going to need to do a few things.

 Some of the reasons your claim may be denied include:

-- You didn’t file your claim in time
+You didn’t file your car accident claim in time

-- You have a history of filing false claims
+You have a history of filing false car accident claim

 Your lawyer will try to negotiate a settlement of your claim.
-If they’re not able to do this, they’ll file suit in civil court.
-Your lawsuit will demand that you be paid the damages resulting from your car accident.
+If they’re not able to do this, they’ll file a suit in civil court.
+Your car accident lawsuits will demand that you be paid the damages resulting from your car accident.

 File Your Personal Injury Lawsuit